Security-Onion-Solutions/securityonion-docs/so-test.rst

 so-test
 ============

-``so-test`` will replay some pcap samples to your sniffing interface.
+``so-test`` will run ``so-tcpreplay`` to replay some pcap samples to your sniffing interface.

 .. warning::

   You will need to have Internet access in order to download the pcap samples.
+Also, if you have a distributed deployment, make sure you run ``so-tcpreplay`` on the manager first to download the necessary Docker image.

 ::